-Yesterday I went to a very cool conference in Frankfurt called Crisp Perspective.
+Yesterday I went to a small but fine tech conference in Frankfurt called Crisp Perspective.
 IT experts from companies like CLAAS, Adidas, Flixbus, QSC presented their IT transformation projects, how they work on their respective companies’ digital innovations, how they use the cloud, and so on.
 Really, lots of input received, and I would love to follow up on that in more detail later on.

 But what struck me most, and what I feel I want to discuss, is that during the key panel, 6 C-Level IT professionals unanimously agreed on how difficult it is to push IT transformation and innovation initiatives through the Board, or get the CFOs to allocate budget to carry these out.
 Ideas like IoT platforms, agile way of working on products, continuous development, hackathons, – ideas that are usually welcomed, encouraged and cheered at conferences like Crisp Perspective, – are usually met with scepticism and resistance within own companies.

 Mostly, because all the positive impact of appropriate training, education and structural changes is long-term and difficult to back up with concrete figures and numbers.
 The problem is, the Boards and CFOs want to see right here and now how e.g. investing into teaching IT teams the agile method will cut costs.
 If they don’t get this information presented to them in black and white, they tend to dismiss those ideas as non-viable or non-relevant at the moment.
 A recent survey by Deloitte seems to confirm this.[clickToTweet tweet=”Make CFOs & the Board see the value of #ITtransformation is a big challenge for #CIO and #CDO” quote=”Make CFOs & the Board see the value of IT transformation is a big challenge for CIOs and CDOs”]